-The community has expressed a strong desire to limit recreational opportunities to passive recreation activities and a desire to restrict intensive uses which can negatively impact the functions and features of the Red Deer River, the Bearberry Creek, and Environmentally Significant Areas.
+The community has expressed a strong desire to limit recreational opportunities to passive recreational activities and a desire to restrict intensive uses which can negatively impact the functions and features of the Red Deer River, the Bearberry Creek, and Environmentally Significant Areas.
 As a result, the Plan designates Recreation areas, in Figure 8, near or adjacent to the Red Deer River and the Bearberry Creek.

-- To preserve and enhance the natural characteristics of the Red Deer River and the Bearberry Creek by allowing low impact recreational opportunities. - b) To protect the river and creek corridors from inappropriate uses.
+- a) To preserve and enhance the natural characteristics of the Red Deer River and the Bearberry Creek by allowing low impact recreational opportunities. - b) To protect the river and creek corridors from inappropriate uses.

-- a) To limit recreational opportunities to passive uses only. - b) To direct recreational development in areas that will not negatively affect the Red Deer River or the Bearberry Creek.
+- a) To limit recreational opportunities. - b) To direct recreational development in areas that will not negatively affect the Red Deer River or the Bearberry Creek.

 - a) Applications for expansion of existing approved campgrounds and recreational vehicle sites may be approved, subject to a Concept Plan, inclusive of community consultation, as defined in the MDP, and supportive studies.

 - b) The Concept Plan and supportive studies shall meet Provincial standards, and requirements of County's Policies and the Land Use Bylaw, including but not limited to:

-- x.
+- i.
 Servicing Study;

-- xi.
+- ii.
 Geotechnical Assessment;

-- xii.
+- iii.
 Biophysical Assessment;

-- xiii.
+- iv.
 Environmental Site Assessment;

-- xiv.
+- v.
 Traffic Impact Assessment;

-- xv.
+- vi.
 Stormwater Management Plan;

-- xvi.
+- vii.
 Flood Risk Assessment;

-- xvii.
+- viii.
 Ground Water Supply Evaluation;

-- xviii.
+- ix.
 Septic Suitability Analysis;

-- xix.
+- x.
 Emergency Response Plan.

-- c) New Commercial recreational development including campgrounds, resorts, dude ranches with fixed roof accommodation, spas, golf courses and ancillary clubhouses and other forms of recreational operations that are operated for commercial gain shall not be supported within the Plan area.
+- c) New commercial recreational development including campgrounds, resorts, dude ranches with fixed roof accommodation, spas, golf courses and ancillary clubhouses and other forms of recreational operations that are operated for commercial gain may be supported within the Plan area.

-- d) Notwithstanding Policy 7.7.3 c), future recreational opportunities involving the reclamation of gravel pits shall be pursued, where feasible, and desired by the community.
+- d) Notwithstanding Policy 7.7.3 c), future recreational opportunities involving the reclamation of gravel pits may be pursued where feasible.

 - e) New low impact recreational opportunities may include uses without improvements, such as, but not limited to trails systems, dog-walking areas, trail riding, picnics and day use areas.

 - f) New low impact recreational opportunities shall require Redesignation approval compliant with the Land Use Bylaw and the provisions of Section 8 of this Plan.

 - g) Notwithstanding the above policies, a first parcel out subdivision application within the Recreation land use concept area, as shown in Figure 8, may be considered on a previously unsubdivided quarter section, in accordance with the MDP and compliant with Section 8 of this Plan.